-This Program is authorized by the Social Security Act, Title V, § 501(a)(2), 42 U.S.C.
+This Program is authorized by Social Security Act, Title V, § 501(a)(2), 42 U.S.C.
 701(a)(2).

 Epilepsy, the fourth most common neurological disorder in the United States, is a disorder of the brain that results in a person experiencing seizures (Hirtz et al., 2007).
-The effects of these seizures can vary.
-Some seizures can appear as staring spells, while others can cause an individual to collapse, shake, and become unaware of their environment.
-According to latest estimates, about 0.6 percent of children aged zero to 17 years have active epilepsy.
-When applied to the 2013 population, this represents about 460,000 children and youth with epilepsy aged zero to 17 years.
-13
+The effects of these seizures can and often times do vary in their occurrence.
+Some seizures can appear as staring spells, while other seizures can cause an individual to collapse, shake, and become unaware of their environment and what is occurring.
+According to the latest estimates, about 0.6 percent of children aged zero to 17 years have active epilepsy.15 When applied to the 2013 population, this is about 460,000 children and youth with epilepsy aged zero to 17 years.16